eumetsat/learn-osi-saf-sst/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE.txt)

-The **learn-osi-saf-sst** module consists of a collection of python-based Jupyter-notebooks design to demonstrate the use of the sea surface temperature products within the OSI-SAF catalogue, and to help users begin to work with them.
+The **learn-osi-saf-sst** module consists of a collection of python-based Jupyter-notebooks design to demonstrate the use of the sea surface temperature products within the OSI SAF catalogue, and to help users begin to work with them.

 For any questions about this repository, please contact ops@eumetsat.int.